 Sources: Careerbuilder.com job listings (December, 2012), Occupational Safety and Health Administration (OSHA), *U.S. Bureau of Labor Statistics, O*NET OnLine

 Step 1: Obtain a Degree

-Aspiring safety coordinators can earn certificates, associate degrees, bachelor's degrees or master's degrees in safety management, occupational health and safety or environmental safety.
-Most employers prefer safety coordinators who have a bachelor's degree.
-Employers also prefer candidates who have formal training in the field for which the candidate is applying, such as healthcare, engineering, construction or business.
+Aspiring safety coordinators can earn certificates, associate degrees, bachelor's degrees, or master's degrees in safety management, occupational health and safety, or environmental safety.
+Most employers prefer safety coordinators who have bachelor's degrees.
+Employers also prefer candidates who have formal training in the field for which the candidate is applying, such as healthcare, engineering, construction, or business.
 The choice of degree program should be based upon the desired career path.

 Certificate and associate's degree programs in safety management-related fields are available at community and technical colleges.
 Some employers will accept a lesser degree for the candidate who has training or experience in the occupational field in which the business operates.
-Certificate programs typically last 1 year, associate's degrees take 2 years to complete and bachelor's degree programs take 4 years to complete.
-Regardless of the degree level, courses generally cover industrial hygiene, safety program management, legislative requirements, hazard analysis, accident analysis, fire safety and loss prevention/control.
+Certificate programs typically last one year, associate's degrees take two years to complete, and bachelor's degree programs take four years to complete.
+Regardless of the degree level, courses generally cover industrial hygiene, safety program management, legislative requirements, hazard analysis, accident analysis, fire safety, and loss prevention/control.

 It's a good idea to earn the Occupational Safety and Health Administration (OSHA) training certification.
 Many employers desire safety coordinators who are certified to teach OSHA 10-hour and 30-hour safety courses.
 There are five fields offered by OSHA specific to the industry, and the prospective trainer will want to be certified in the industry represented by the company for which he or she works.
-The training takes 1 week, and trainers must be re-certified every 4 years.
+The training takes one week, and trainers must be re-certified every four years.
 For re-certification, trainers must attend an update course.